 General Guidance

 This inspection procedure (IP) was developed to ensure the operational program established for implementation at a plant licensed in accordance with Title 10 of the Code of Federal Regulations (10 CFR) Part 50 or 10 CFR Part 52 meets all NRC requirements and objectives for operational program readiness.
+Note that this inspection is conducted as licensees activate the operational program in accordance with IMC 2200, Appendix A, “Security Construction Inspection Program,” or IMC 2562, “Light-Water Reactor Inspection Program for Restart of Reactor Facilities Following Permanent Cessation of Power Operations.”
+For reactors under construction, this IP is applicable to all power reactors under construction that are subject to oversight under the NRC’s Construction Reactor Oversight Process (cROP).
+For restart of reactor facilities following termination of an operating license, this IP is applicable for transitioning from a decommissioning or extended shutdown reactor facility to an operational power reactor facility subject to the Reactor Oversight Process (ROP).
+Verification through observation of activities may not be possible.
+In such cases, the inspector(s) should review the appropriate licensee procedures and conduct inspections of all associated areas to ensure program compliance upon implementation.

+Through verification of the inspection requirements within this inspection procedure, the inspector(s) shall ensure that the licensee’s physical protection program associated with this sample is designed and implemented, or is prepared to implement, the general performance objective of 10 CFR 73.55(b).

-Note that this inspection is conducted as licensees activate the operational program ingVerification through observation of activities may not be possible.
-In such cases, the inspector(s) should review the appropriate licensee procedures and conduct inspections of all associated areas to ensure program compliance upon implementation.In preparing to complete this procedure, the inspector(s) should familiarize themselves with relevant documentation which may include, but is not limited to, the licensee's Physical Security Plan, site-specific and/or corporate implementing procedures, security post orders, all open allegations or past allegation trends pertaining to areas to be inspected during inspection preparation, and security program reviews and audits.
+In preparing to complete this procedure, the inspector(s) should familiarize themselves with relevant documentation which may include, but is not limited to, the licensee's Physical Security Plan, site-specific and/or corporate implementing procedures, security post orders, all open allegations or past allegation trends pertaining to areas to be inspected during inspection preparation, and security program reviews and audits.
 The inspector(s) should also consider conducting a review of past security inspection reports for the facility, if applicable.

 Inspectors are responsible for ensuring each sample in the inspection procedure is completed and evaluated to a level which provides reasonable assurance that licensees are meeting NRC regulatory requirements within the security program area being inspected.
 This guidance is being provided as a tool which: (1) recommends to inspectors certain methods and techniques for determining licensee security program compliance and effectiveness related to an inspection sample or; (2) clarifies certain aspects of a regulatory requirement associated with a particular inspection sample.
 Where minimum sampling numbers are indicated, inspectors should adhere as closely as possible to the numbers identified in the guidance.
 Inspectors may expand the minimum number to aid in determining the extent of the condition, should compliance concerns arise.
 Completion of other recommended actions contained in this guidance should not be viewed as mandatory prior to the inspector determining whether an inspection sample has been adequately addressed.
-Should questions arise regarding procedural requirements or guidance, inspectors should consult with regional management or the Office of Nuclear Security and Incident Response for clarification.
+Should questions arise regarding procedural requirements or guidance, inspectors should consult with regional management or the Office of Nuclear Security and Incident Response (NSIR), the program office, for clarification.

 One hour has been allocated within the resource estimate of this inspection procedure for the inspector(s) to conduct physical protection program status verifications of previously inspected physical protection program elements.
 The purpose of the status verification is to ensure that the implementation of the licensee's physical protection program is maintained in accordance with regulations, licensee security plans, and implementing procedures to determine overall security program operational readiness.
 The inspector(s) should conduct observations of previously inspected physical protection program elements being implemented by the licensee to ensure continued operational readiness.